Skip to content

 • Schema-variant industries and dispatch-only ones live in different places in the codebase — and the second category turned out to matter.
 Banks, insurers, and REITs each carry their own discriminated union per statement (kind = "bank", "insurer", "reit") plus a per-industry XBRL concept map, because the line items they tag are structurally different (no "operating margin" on a bank's P&L; a REIT's balance sheet is dominated by real-estate-at-cost less accumulated depreciation; an insurer's largest line is policy reserves).
 Energy E&P, by contrast, reports on standard us-gaap — revenue, op income, capex, and D&A all map to the industrial schema — so the variant lives entirely in dcf.py's dispatch and a slider-relabel on the frontend, with no schema split on the wire.
 The original universe was 10 industrial / tech tickers; all four additional industries landed without a parallel codebase, and each shipped in roughly the same effort because the variant always landed in the right place — schema variant when the data shape differed, dcf.py dispatch when only the valuation math did.

 • Scope honesty lives in the UI copy, not just the docs.
-Below the curated 14-ticker grid is a free-text search that accepts any SEC-filed company; its caveat names the same five-industry coverage as the README, but at the point where the user is about to choose rather than buried in a doc.
-AMZN extracts and values via the standard path — it works, but Amazon's reinvestment profile breaks the steady-state Gordon-terminal assumption, so the fair value reads conservatively.
+Below the curated 18-ticker grid is a free-text search that accepts any SEC-filed company; its caveat names the same five-industry coverage as the README, but at the point where the user is about to choose rather than buried in a doc.
+An extraction-coverage audit on the production endpoint surfaced the real scope ceiling: ~88-92% of randomly-typed S&P 500 tickers compose successfully, and the residual is dominated by structurally-unaddressable cases (foreign filers on 20-F forms, SPACs without operating history, and a small number of Berkshire-class filers whose own XBRL tagging is non-standard enough that even Track B can't reach the missing fields).
+The friendly-error UI handles all of these gracefully.
 The escape hatch exists; the choice was to make the caveat unmissable, not the hatch unreachable.

 Closing observation